-After dropping out of high school, in 1954 Carlin joined the Air Force to use the G.I.
-Bill to cover the costs of broadcasting school.
+After dropping out of high school, Carlin joined the Air Force in 1954 to use the GI Bill to cover the costs of broadcasting school.
 There aren't many details about Carlin's service in the Air Force, but his relationship with the military was rocky.
-He was trained as a radar technician, and was stationed in Barksdale Air Force Base in Bossier City, Louisiana.
+He was trained as a radar technician and stationed at Barksdale Air Force Base in Bossier City, Louisiana.

-Comedy Central lists Carlin as the second greatest stand-up comedian of all time, behind Richard Pryor and ahead of Lenny Bruce.
-Carlin passed away in 2008 due to heart failure one week after performing at The Orleans Hotel and Casino in Las vegas.
+Comedy Central lists Carlin as the second-greatest stand-up comedian of all time, behind Richard Pryor and ahead of Lenny Bruce.
+Carlin died in 2008 due to heart failure, one week after performing in Las Vegas.